toix/seqinf_detection_replication_origin/README.md

 	* check for motifs differing by not more than 1 base (can be adapted)
 	* idea for our project: search for potential motifs in this window rather than working with predefined consensus sequ.

+Identification of replication origins.pdf (2008):
+# only smooth gc-curves (class 1 and 2a) with global minima are OK to predict origins (~80% of Eubacterial and none of Archaeal chromosomes)
+# Over-represented motifs identified in this region (GC skew) are likely DnaA-boxes.
+The positional weight matrix (PWM) may be derived from these boxes and used to find clusters of candidate DnaA-boxes in the remaining genomes from this taxon.
+# clusters of the DnaA-boxes may occur not only at the replication origins.
+For example REGULATION of replication initiation in e.coli
+# Prediction with DnaA motif (no skew?) for a Actinobacteria worked but didn't for a Cyanobacteria